fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Margo Anderson, "Qualitative History", 246-59.

 {% include alert.html class='info' title='Discussion prep' text="
+- Everyone is a commenter for today.
+Drawing from the readings, respond to the following two questions:
-- Is quantitative history fundamentally different from “regular” history?
+  - Is quantitative history fundamentally different from "regular" history?
-- Will all history gradually become quantitative history (as most sources become born-digital or digitized)?
+  - To what extent will all history gradually become quantitative history (as sources are born-digital or become digitized)?
 "%}